 - 3. No more than 6 may be earned through independent studies, supplementary writing, and directed writing and research, except as permitted by the Dean or the Dean's designate. - 4.
 No more than 9 may be earned through field placements, except that a student may, with the approval of the Dean or the Dean's designate, count up to 14 such credits toward graduation.
 A student may count toward graduation up to 3 credits from a summer legal placement in addition to the number otherwise permitted by this paragraph.
 For purposes of this paragraph, a "field placement" includes the student's on-site experience as well as any associated seminars, tutorials, and other forms of guided reflection on that experience. - 5.
-No more than 29 may be earned through studies, activities, or field placements outside the United States. - 6.
+No more than 40 may be earned through studies, activities, or field placements outside the United States.
+Of those, no more than 29 may be credits earned through programs or field placements that are not sponsored by the College of Law. - 6.
 No more than 15 may be earned through distance education courses.
 Distance education courses shall be so designated in the course registration materials. - 7.
 None shall be for course work taken before the student enrolled in a law school. - 8.
 No more than 34 may be from credits transferred from other ABA-accredited law schools, and no more than 30 such credits may be earned prior to enrolling at the College of Law. - 9.
 None shall be transferred from non-ABA-accredited law schools in the United States, except as permitted by the Dean or the Dean's designate and applicable ABA Standards.

-&lt;sup>4Students who entered the College of Law as first-year students prior to the fall of 2020 and students entering the College of Law as transfer students or two-year J.D. students prior to the Fall of 2021 are limited to 28 credit hours earned through studies, activities, or field placements outside the United States.
+&lt;sup>4Amended February 15, 2024.
+Students who entered the College of Law as first-year students prior to the fall of 2020 and students entering the College of Law as transfer students or two-year J.D. students prior to the Fall of 2021 are limited to 28 credit hours earned through studies, activities, or field placements outside the United States.